 Northern Highlands and islands

 Big Sand is a small and remote crofting village situated on the shores of Loch Gairloch, 4 miles from Gairloch Village.
-Perched on the edge of the Outer Hebrides and looking across to the Isle of Skye sits its sheltered and beautiful bay.
+Perched on the edge of the Outer Hebrides and looking across to the Isle of Skye sits its sheltered and beautiful bay, Big Sand Beach.

 The snow-capped mountains of Skye and Torridon rise up in the distance and the incongruity is immediately apparent as well as mouth-droppingly stunning.
 Despite the remoteness of this coastal reach, there are toilets, showers, and even a small shop.

-Home to 23 inhabited islands and a 'secret coast', this region combines stunning scenery with unique island paradise and rugged, awe-inspiring mainland landscapes.
+Home to 23 inhabited islands and a 'secret coast', this region combines stunning scenery with unique island paradise and rugged, awe-inspiring mainland landscapes and some of the best dog-friendly beaches on west coast Scotland.
 There are seven nature reserves, so not surprisingly, this is the best place in the country to spot iconic and rare wildlife such as the white-tailed sea eagle.
 You can enjoy the unspoiled white expanses of beach around the Isle of Colonsay or discover one of the many hidden coves in the area.

 North East Scotland